 Conclusion.
 The smaller elk population would have a long-term beneficial effect on adjacent socioeconomics by reducing browsing on crops, pasture lands, hay stores, and landscaping on adjacent lands.
 A corresponding decline in costs for fencing and other forms of elk control to protect crops, livestock food supplies, and landscaping could also be expected and would contribute to these beneficial effects.
-However, there would also be a long-term, moderate, adverse impact on socioeconomics as a result of decreased elk viewing/hunting opportunities that would affect tourism and recreational trips to the park, would only offset these impacts slightly.
+However, there would also be a long-term, moderate, adverse impact on socioeconomics as a result of decreased elk viewing/hunting opportunities that would affect tourism and recreation in the area.
+Increased hunting opportunities during years elk are dispersed, including associated recreational trips to the park, would only offset these impacts slightly.
 In addition, dispersing elk onto adjacent lands could have long-term, minor to moderate adverse impacts during periodic management actions, as a result of temporary increases in the potential for damage to fences, crops, pastures, and landscaping, as well as increased protection costs, until elk are removed by hunters outside the park.
-Actual management activities under alternative E would contribute to impacts on tourism and recreation if visitors are deterred from traveling to the park.
+Actual management activities under alternative E would contribute to impacts on tourism and recreation if visitors are deterred from travelling to the park.
 This would have a long-term, adverse, negligible to minor effect on socioeconomics.
 When the effects of alternative E are combined with the beneficial effects of past, present, and reasonably foreseeable actions, the cumulative impacts would be long-term and beneficial.